 This annual report consists of a series of financial statements.
-The Statement of Net Position and Governmental Funds Balance Sheet (on page 8) and the Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balance (on page 9) provide information about the activities of the District as a whole and present a longer-term view of the District's property and debt obligations and other financial matters.
+The Statement of Net Position and the Statement of Activities provide information about the activities of the District as a whole and present a longer-term view of the District's property and debt obligations and other financial matters.
 They reflect the flow of total economic resources in a manner similar to the financial reports of a business enterprise.